Principal Investigator Resources

 - Newly recruited incoming faculty

-A future employee who wishes to have PI eligibility prior to the start of their appointment to facilitate transfer of funded projects to Virginia Tech or to submit new proposals as an eligible Virginia Tech PI.
+A future employee who wishes to have PI eligibility prior to the start of their appointment to facilitate a transfer of funded projects to Virginia Tech or to submit new proposals as an eligible Virginia Tech PI does NOT need to complete the PI Status Request Form.
+The PI or department administrative support staff should send the PI’s executed offer letter to the appropriate pre-award associate prior to processing the proposal in SUMMIT.

 - Faculty separating from the University